xaur/decred-news/contributing.md

   * dig info and photos/videos for past and upcoming events
 * Community Discussions
   * report best quality conversations from Twitter, Reddit, etc
+* look for awesome pics and photos of the month
 * automate generation of Medium version ([issue 51](https://github.com/xaur/decred-news/issues/51))
 * take ownership of an underperforming section
 * add more content, see [this map](content.md) of current and possible content